Sign-changing bubbling solutions for an exponential nonlinearity in $\mathbb{R}^2$: Introduction

 and

 Moreover, the location of these bubbling points $\xi=(\xi_1,\ldots,\xi_m)$ can be characterized as a critical point of the functional

 Reciprocally, the existence of positive solutions for equation (\ref{1.12}) with exactly the asymptotic profile above has been addressed in \cite{BP,CL,DKM,EGP2,W}.
-In particular, in the spirit of some perturbation methods, the construction of positive solutions with arbitrary $m$ distinct blowing-up points is achieved respectively under the three different assumptions: for any $m\geq1$ if the functional defined in (\ref{1.13}) has a non-degenerate critical point in $\mathcal{F}_m(\Omega)$ (\cite{BP}), for any $m\geq1$ if $\Omega$ is not simply connected (\cite{DKM}), and for any $m\in\{1,\ldots,h\}$ provided that $\Omega$ is an $h$-dumbell with thin handles (\cite{EGP2}).
+In particular, in the spirit of some perturbative and reductional techniques, the construction of positive solutions with arbitrary $m$ distinct blow-up points is achieved respectively under the three different assumptions: for any $m\geq1$ if the functional defined in (\ref{1.13}) has a non-degenerate critical point in $\mathcal{F}_m(\Omega)$ (\cite{BP}), for any $m\geq1$ if $\Omega$ is not simply connected (\cite{DKM}), and for any $m\in\{1,\ldots,h\}$ provided that $\Omega$ is an $h$-dumbbell with thin handles (\cite{EGP2}).